-A family’s final days with their dying mother generates an indifferent emotional experience in “Two Weeks."
-Pic veers unsteadily between melodrama and light comedy, with no confidence in either.
+A family’s final days with their dying mother generates an indifferent emotional experience in “Two Weeks.”
+With Sally Field as the cancer-ridden mom and the combined talents of Ben Chaplin, Julianne Nicholson and Tom Cavanagh surrounding her, pic veers unsteadily between melodrama and light comedy, with no confidence in either.
 This marks a curious pickup for MGM as an awards-season qualifier, since it will quickly pass on to the great beyond of vid and cable.

 Field’s recent renewed visibility, stoked by her lead as matriarch on the TV series “Brothers and Sisters,” should theoretically boost the film’s profile after its Hamptons fest premiere in October.
 But any randomly selected minutes of that rather wan family drama are better than whole chunks of tyro writer-producer-director Steve Stockman’s account of how siblings react to their mom’s dying and to each other in “Two Weeks.”

 As the two weeks begin, Anita Bergman (Field) is bed-ridden at her home in North Carolina, with her second husband, Jim (James Murtaugh), apparently unable or unwilling to take charge of her care.
 This falls mainly to her responsible, serious daughter Emily (Julianne Nicholson), who then asks her brothers Barry (Cavanagh), Keith (Chaplin) and Matthew (Glenn Howerton) to join her at the family home.
 (Anita’s first husband, briefly mentioned, is literally out of the picture.)